 The Artist’s Studio

 Vanessa Nicole Jewels specializes in micro pavé engagement rings, bringing award winning talent to those who desire the highest quality engagement ring experience for their life partner.
-Such a stunning ring is only more breathtaking and built to last when it is custom made by a professional jewelry studio rather than a mass production wholesaler.
+The benefits of a micro pavé engagement ring are obvious.
+However, such a stunning ring is only more breathtaking and built to last when it is custom made by a professional jewelry studio rather than a mass production wholesaler.

 - All our micro pavé engagement rings are created exclusively for you.
 No overseas workers, no duplicates!

 - You work directly with the designer to execute your vision.
 No pushy salespeople!

 - We meticulously select every diamond in-house to ensure that it meets our high standards for sparkle.